mbiesiad/awesome-astronomy/README.md

 * [ISSI](https://www.issibern.ch/) - An Institute of Advanced Studies based in Bern, Switzerland.
 * [SETI](https://www.seti.org/) - The search for extraterrestrial intelligence is a collective term for scientific searches for intelligent extraterrestrial life, for example, monitoring electromagnetic radiation for signs of transmissions from civilizations on other planets.
 * [Project Pluto](https://www.projectpluto.com/) - Project Pluto supplies astronomical software, both commercial and freeware, to amateur and professional astronomers.
+* [COSMOS](https://cosmosmagazine.com/) - A science magazine produced in Australia with a global outlook and literary ambitions, published by the Royal Institution of Australia (RiAus).

 ## Conferences